-Bill Lerner and his family are responsible for making it a bit easier.
-As the CEO of the city’s largest privately owned parking facilities, he has first hand experience with the growth and evolution of its lots and garages.
-For Lerner, parking has always been a family trade, beginning with his father’s ownership of several properties in the 1960s and 70s.
-By the time he entered the industry in 1978, there were 12 locations managed by Imperial Parking, the original name of the company.
-Today, iPark is responsible for over 130 garages in the New York area, with more on the horizon.— Parking in New York City has always been rumored to be a nightmare while navigating the one-way streets and tight boulevards, but
+Bill Lerner knows better than anyone the long plight history of parking in New York City.
+His knowledge comes from his position as the CEO of the city’s largest privately owned parking facilities. iPark was started by his father who owned a few properties in the 1960s and 70s, and thus parking is a family trade for him.
+By the time Bill Lerner entered the industry in 1978, there were 12 locations managed by Imperial Parking, the original name of the company.
+Today, iPark is responsible for over 130 garages in the New York area, with more on the horizon.—

 New York City has always been one of the main epicenters of parking innovation, as the popularity of the automobile in urban areas rose substantially upon introduction.
 By 1929, over 23 million cars were driving on American roads, creating a rapidly growing problem in major cities.
 The issue continued to worsen over the coming decades as cities struggled to accommodate the massive influx of these vehicles.
 Lerner’s father operated a gas station and adjacent parking lot during the 1940s and 50s, and quickly recognized the opportunity.
 “That's where he saw the need for parking in the city of New York, when people came to work during the day,” Lerner said to The Atlantic.
 “Especially after World War II, when all the G.I.s were coming back from Europe and they had learned to drive Jeeps while over in Europe.
 They were given money by the government under the G.I.
 Bill...it really created a need to have garages in New York.”